Gabriel Tanko Kwamigah-Atokple

-Gabriel Tanko Kwamigah-Atokple (born November 28, 1987) is a Ghanaian businessman, politician, and philanthropist who serves as the Volta Region's representative on the Council of State since February 2025.
+Gabriel Tanko Kwamigah-Atokple also known by his traditional title as Togbui Nyaxorladeakorla I (born November 28, 1987) is a Ghanaian businessman, public servant, politician, farmer, and philanthropist who serves as the Volta Region's representative on the Council of State since February 2025.

 Early life and education

 Kwamigah-Atokple was born in Weta, a town in Ketu North Municipality of the Volta Region.
 He is of Ewe ethnicity.

 He completed his secondary education at Presbyterian Boys' Secondary School, Legon, in 2008.
 In 2013, Tanko earned a Bachelor of Arts degree in Sociology with History from the University of Ghana, Legon.
 He furthered his education by obtaining an International Executive MBA in Project Management from the Paris Graduate School of Management and an International Certificate in Public-Private Partnership from CITED in Kenya.
+He also has professional exposure and training experiences in the United States.

 Political career

 Kwamigah-Atokple is a member of the National Democratic Congress (NDC).
 He served on the party's National Welfare Committee as well as other regional committees.

 He unsuccessfully contested the NDC parliamentary primaries in Ketu North constituency in 2019 and 2023.